dougie181/slide-extractor/README.md

 # Slide Extractor from Video

-This project provides a Python-based command-line tool that extracts individual slides from a screen recording (e.g., `.mov` or `.mp4` video file).
-The tool detects when the content of a slide changes and saves each new slide as an image file in a dedicated folder.
+This project provides a Python-based command-line tools that extracts individual slides from a screen recording (e.g., `.mov` or `.mp4` video file).
+The tools detect when the content of a slide changes and saves each new slide as an image file in a dedicated folder.
 It helps you break a recorded presentation or video into individual slides for easy access.

 ## Features
 - Automatically detects changes between frames and extracts only the slides.
-- Saves each slide as a `.jpg` image.
+- Saves each slide as a `.jpg` or `.png` images.
 - Includes a prompt to avoid overwriting existing files in case of duplicate output folder names.
 - Supports input files in `.mov`, `.mp4`, and other video formats supported by OpenCV.

+- There are two scripts - neither are working 100%
+  - `extract_slides.py`
+  - `slide_extractor.py`

 ## Prerequisites